 I use different methods for airlines and hotels.

-Airlines -- First, I search for all the airlines offering flights from where I am to my destination.
-Since there are so many airlines you can book with Ultimate Rewards points, it would take forever to plug your trip into every one of them.
+Airlines: First, I search for all the airlines offering flights from where I am to my destination.
+Since there are many airlines you can book with Ultimate Rewards points, it would take forever to plug your trip into each one of them.

 Once I know which airlines fly that route, I can note which Chase transfer partners are on the list.
 I also note airlines that are in the same alliance as a Chase transfer partner, because I could book those with my points as well.

-Hotels -- While Chase has a great lineup of hotel partners, it's still only four hotels, so checking them individually won't take much time.
-I plug in my destination in each hotel's site to see what they have available in the area.
+Hotels: While Chase has a great lineup of hotel partners, it's still only three hotels, so checking them individually won't take much time.
+I plug my destination into each hotel's site to see what they have available in the area.

-Once I know what transfer partners are an option, I check that they offer what I want for my flight or hotel.
+Once I know which transfer partners are an option, I check that they offer what I want for my flight or hotel.
 Specifically, I'm looking at:

 When I know what I want, I transfer my Ultimate Rewards points to the travel partner and go through the award booking process.

-Always do this part last since transfers are final.
+Always do this part last, because transfers are final.

 There are a few redemption options that tend to get you an excellent value for your points.

 If you're aiming for peak value, expensive international flights are where it's at.
-Economy international tickets aren't a bad deal, either, but business-class and first-class seats are where you can hit $0.05 per point and beyond.
-Here are a couple examples from recent flight searches:
+Economy international tickets aren't a bad deal, either, but business-class and first-class seats are where you can hit $0.03 per point and beyond.

-I already mentioned one of United's deals above, and the airline is a favorite of mine for booking award flights internationally.
+I already mentioned one of United's deals above, and the airline is great for booking award flights internationally.
 I recommend using the airline's low-fare calendar to look for dates with Saver availability, because you'll save a lot of points that way.